Visitor, Vaccine & COVID-19 Updates

 Academic Review Board Members

 The Academic Review Board consists of administrative personnel who serve as advisors for the Program.
-The Medical Director of the Laboratory, Program Director, System Director of the Laboratory, a retired Laboratory Director, a Laboratory Manager, a Laboratory Supervisor, and a MLS advisor at an affiliate university, head this committee.
+The Medical Director of the Laboratory, Program Director, System Director of the Laboratory, a retired Laboratory Director, two Laboratory Managers, and an MLS advisor at an affiliate university, head this committee.
 The Academic Review Board meet to discuss individual students and to give input on the program/curriculum to assist in maintaining current relevancy and effectiveness.

-The student representatives are a team of Medical Technologists who organize and implement the didactic and clinical instruction of the students within the departments.
-The representatives are liaisons between the Program Director and the departmental personnel with the responsibility to schedule lectures and clinical rotation activities.
-Representatives also teach courses, supervise applied laboratory learning experiences, evaluate student achievement, develop curriculum, formulate policy and procedures, and evaluate program effectiveness.
-They are comprised of Medical Technologists (ASCP) or they may be a Supervisor, Lead Tech, or an expert in their department.
+The student representatives are a team of Medical Laboratory Scientist and Medical Laboratory Technicians who organize the didactic and clinical instruction of the students within the departments.
+The representatives are liaisons between the Program Director and the departmental personnel with the responsibility to schedule guest lectures and clinical rotation activities.
+Representatives also teach lectures, supervise applied laboratory learning experiences, evaluate student achievement, provide input on curriculum, policies and procedures, and evaluate program effectiveness.
+They are comprised of Medical Laboratory Scientists (ASCP) / Medical Laboratory Technicians (ASCP) or they may be a Supervisor, Lead Tech, or an expert in their department.

 Personnel: